Mpowa-IO/Documents/Whitepaper.md

 ### Framework

-Way of going about it

-Data standards and metadata.
+- Data standards and metadata.

-Data reporting, inclusion.
+- Data reporting, inclusion.
 SDK-toolkit explanation.

+- Validation

+- Diagram

 The initiative is open for all entities within the United Nations that engage with, and promote the work of, multi-stakeholder partnerships and voluntary commitments in driving implementation of the SDGs.